 Phoenix Employment Law Attorneys

-Employment law in the United States protects workplace activities for approximately 10 million employers and 125 million employees across the country.
-The Department of Labor (DOL) is responsible for governing and implementing over 180 federal laws in regard to regulations and mandates that create a fair and stable work setting.
+Employment law in the United States protects and regulates the workplace activities of approximately 10 million employers and 125 million employees across the country.

 If you believe that your rights as an employee have been violated, contact us at 1-800-706-3000.